Gurobi/gurobi-machinelearning/doc_source/source/index.rst

 For the list of frameworks and regression models supported please refer to the :doc:`supported`, section.
 Note that, even though :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>`
-the :doc:`api/add_predictor_constr` should add the correct model for any supported predictor, individual functions for each predictor are also available.
+should add the correct model for any supported predictor, individual functions for each predictor are also available.

 For some regression models, additional optional parameters can be set to tune the way the predictor is inserted in the Gurobi model.
 Those are documented in the corresponding function linked from :doc:`supported`.